Thousands of Equitable Life Collapse Victims May Not Receive Payouts

 The European Parliament issued a report in 2007 following its 15-month investigation of the company, concluding that regulators focused on solvency margins while failing to consider increasing risk represented by accrued terminal bonuses.

-The compensation scheme will end in March 2015 but the Treasury now says that it may be unable to locate approximately 20 percent of policyholders by this time.
+The compensation scheme will end in March 2015, but the Treasury now says it may be unable to locate approximately 20 percent of policyholders by this time.
 The PAC recently accused the Treasury of selecting an “arbitrary” closing date for the scheme.

 PAC also criticized services provided by Atos, noting that the outsourcing firm is not being compensated based on its performance.
 Mistakes have been discovered for almost half of the work assessments made by Atos to date.

 According to the PAC report, administration costs for the scheme are already £4m over budget.
-The report noted that Atos is not incented to act in a speedy and efficient manner.
+The report noted that Atos is not incented to act speedily and efficiently.
 Claimants say they have received unnecessary and duplicate correspondence that is both wasteful and frustrating.